SENIOR SECURITIES & CORPORATE BONDS. PART II.

 Are you confused?

 Yeah, the Wall Street folks like the complications.
 I don’t want to make you even more confused as there are some other variations of debt securities (like hybrid debts).
-We won’t discuss them, as it is more complicated knowledge that is usually prerogative of financial advisers and very experienced investors, so, I don’t want to overload you with unnecessary information at this stage.
+We won’t discuss them, as it is more complicated knowledge that is usually the prerogative of financial advisers and very experienced investors, so, I don’t want to overload you with unnecessary information at this stage.

 Let’s make it simpler: